 Take all threats seriously, regardless if they’ve not carried out a previous threat or not.

 - Call the police as soon as it’s safe to do so.

 - Leave the room as soon as it’s safe to do so.

 - End the discussion, don’t get into a more significant argument.

 - Take it seriously.

 - Remove yourself and any children when safe to do so.

 We can not tell if threats are real or not as we are unable to get inside another’s mind.
-People with a narcissistic personality disorder can and do experience rapid mood changes.
+People with narcissistic personality disorder can and do experience rapid mood changes.
 They will sometimes act out at that moment.
-So you must take them seriously at all times, if they believe they have nothing to lose, or can get away with it, they might carry out a threat, most will not, but you must still take them all seriously.
+So you must take them seriously at all times.
+If they believe they have nothing to lose or can get away with it, they might carry out a threat, most will not, but you must still take them all seriously.